vcc-csc212/sp21-archive/_docs/dd1/dd1.md

 endfor
 ```

 The value of `T` can be automatically calculated by using a function.
 For example, `T` can be the average intensity, or the median of all pixels.
 There are hundreds of different ways for calculating `T`, often involving statistical measures.
-As you can imagine, the choice of `T` has strong implications on the quality of the final image, which is also dependent on the complexity of the image.
-Some methods will work well only with certain types of images.

-> For the purpose of this assignment, a global value of `T` must be calculated using the `median` value of all pixels in the input image

 ##### Local Thresholding